KFMJ

-KFMJ is a full service, commercial, classic hits music radio station in Ketchikan, Alaska, broadcasting on 99.9 MHz FM, is owned by Steven Rhyner through licensee KFMJ Radio LLC. and was launched on August 2, 1996.
+KFMJ is a full service, commercial, classic hits radio station in Ketchikan, Alaska.
+Broadcasting on 99.9 MHz FM, the station is owned by Steven Rhyner through licensee KFMJ Radio LLC. and was launched on August 2, 1996.
 One of two commercial broadcast FM stations licensed to broadcast from Ketchikan, KFMJ is the only locally owned commercial radio station.

-KFMJ airs some programming from Citadel Media's "Classic Hits" network (formerly ABC Radio) with the exception of their local KFMJ morning and afternoon shows.
+KFMJ airs some programming from Cumulus Media Networks's "Classic Hits" network, with the exception of their local KFMJ morning and afternoon shows.

 Programming

 Overview

 KFMJ targets its programming to a core group of listeners: i.e., adults over the age of 35.

 With its transmitter located atop High Mountain on Gravina Island (height above average terrain: 2234 ft), across the Tongass Narrows from Ketchikan, KFMJ's signal provides maximum coverage to a wide area, including Saxman and other suburbs of Ketchikan on Revillagigedo Island, Metlakatla and vicinity to Prince of Wales Island communities to the west and Prince Rupert and northwestern coastal British Columbia to the south.

 As one of a very few Southeast Alaska (Alaska's "Panhandle") stations live streaming audio on the Internet, KFMJ serves a national and international audience on the Web, too.